The Real Dogs of

 Or Get Reprint (PDF)

 In a place we’ll call “Elsewhere” for lack of better intel, in a local holding facility, a young, healthy and affectionate female dog was slated to be euthanized.
 It’s not known why.
-But what comes to mind is a kill shelter with an oversupply of homeless and neglected dogs.
-Apparently, at the last moment…
+But what comes to mind is a kill shelter with an oversupply of homeless dogs.
+Enter Pepper, a dog who likely never had a human to call her own before, and Marie, who had never owned a dog before.

 Or Get Reprint (PDF)